meshhq/MeshStudioWebsite/content/blog/2018-03-29-locking-down-your-aws-in-5-steps.md

 - [Security Monkey](https://github.com/Netflix/security_monkey) is a really great and interesting project by Netflix.
 It can attach to your AWS or GCP instance to give you feedback on your current cloud security picture and track it with ongoing monitoring.
 Another really cool feature they rolled out is a GitHub integration that monitors your organization.

 - Export your security settings with [this script](https://www.slideshare.net/AmazonWebServices/intrusion-detection-in-the-cloud-sec402-aws-reinvent-2013).
-There is the [great talk in 2013](https://www.slideshare.net/AmazonWebServices/intrusion-detection-in-the-cloud-sec402-aws-reinvent-2013) on intrusion detection.
+There is a [great talk from AWS re:Invent 2013](https://www.slideshare.net/AmazonWebServices/intrusion-detection-in-the-cloud-sec402-aws-reinvent-2013) on intrusion detection.
 It covers some of the points in this post, but also some great insight on how to protect against and detect intrusion.